Postgraduate Course: Literature and Religion: Exploring the Connections (BIST11028)

 |School||School of Divinity

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||In this course, students will be introduced to the wide and diverse field of religion and literature.
 The history, critical assumptions and shared/contested understandings of the subject will be considered through a variety of texts, including a range of literary case studies.

 The field of religion and literature is wide and diverse.
 This course aims to introduce students to the history of the subject and then to explore some of its major areas of debate.
-These include the relationship between biblical studies and literary studies, theological readings of literary texts and explorations of themes such as faith, ethics and spirituality through the medium of literature.
+These include the relationship between biblical studies and literary studies, theological readings of literary texts and explorations of themes such as faith, ethics and spirituality through the medium of literature from a variety of religious traditions.
 Themes will vary each year according to the research specialization of the staff teaching the course.
 The course does not assume each student has a knowledge of both literature and religion, but seeks to draw on the interests of those in the class to engage in inter-disciplinary debate.

 Below is a sample syllabus.
 The texts studied and weekly breakdown may change from year to year.

 Week 1: Introducing the field and defining the boundaries

 Ways of Reading

 Week 3: Re-Telling Religious Narratives in Literature